pavandeveloperr/pavandeveloperr/README.md

 # Hey!!
 Great to see you here!<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

 * 🧑🏻‍💻 Tech enthusiast, Web dev & an open-source contributor.

-* 🌐 I specialize in Frontend technologies, and I love learning new technologies and techniques to create even better web experiences.
+* 🌐 I specialize in MERN Stack, and I love learning new technologies and techniques to create even better web experiences.

 * 📚 When I'm not coding, you can find me reading tech blogs or working on personal projects.